Enrichment classes and camps open to students from any school. Does not earn credit toward graduation.

 Session II: Practice Mock Interviews, Speech and Debate, as well as Sales Pitches-Shark Tank.

-– Fine Arts Camp (Room 6) - (Grades: current 5th to 8th)
+– Fine Arts Camp (Room 6) - (Grades: current 5th to 8th) (See details below)

 Create & Explore Art Journey - Campers will unleash their creativity through 2D and 3D art.
 No experience needed–Just a passion for creating!